-- What are the advantages of starting in the Exploratory Studies?
+What are the advantages of starting in the Exploratory Studies?

-- Will all of my credit hours count if I start at Purdue as a Exploratory Studies student?
+Will all of my credit hours count if I start at Purdue as a Exploratory Studies student?

-- What are the opportunities for honors programs?
+What are the opportunities for honors programs?

 Exploratory Studies students are also eligible to take Purdue honors courses.
 First semester students registering for these courses should be in the upper 10 percent of their high school graduating class or have an SAT score of 1150+ or an ACT score of 26+.
 Current Purdue students or transferring college students enrolling in honors classes should have at least a 3.0 GPA on a 4.0 scale.
-As a USP student, you can also earn and benefit from University honors such as Semester Honors or the Dean's List.
+As an EXPL student, you can also earn and benefit from University honors such as Semester Honors or the Dean's List.
 Once you transfer to a degree-granting school/college, further opportunities are available, including:

 - Honors programs in academic schools/colleges